Huijaaja42/reminder-bot/README.md

 A simple Discord bot for scheduling reminders.

+### Demo Server

+You can test the bot [here](https://discord.gg/VZx3qRgYDb).

+## Running the bot

+### Permissions

+The bot needs to have permissions to send messages as well as both `bot` and `applications.commands` scopes.

+### Config

+The bot will only respond on the specified guild (server).

+`scheduleInterval` will determine how often the bot checks for reminders due to be sent.
+By default, this is set to 60 seconds.

+### Steps

+1. Create a Discord bot in the [Discord Developer Portal](https://discord.com/developers/applications)

+2. Make a copy of [config.json.example](config.json.example) and fill in your bot token and guild id.

+3. Invite the bot to your server `https://discord.com/api/oauth2/authorize?client_id={BOT ID}&permissions=2048&scope=bot%20applications.commands` (Replace `{BOT ID}` with your Bot ID)

+4. Build the Docker image with `docker build --tag reminder-bot .`

+5. Run the Docker image with `docker run -d --restart always reminder-bot`

 ## Time Formats

 All inputs must be UTC, but outputs will be formated by Discord to your local time.